fangzefunny/bounded_rationality_py/README.md

     python main.py

-You can tune the hyperparameter λ, β1, β2, β3 as you want while running the code. (locate to line 999)
+You can tune the hyperparameter λ, β1, β2, β3 as you want while running the code. (start from line 1004)

 The execution takes less than 1 min, and you will find in the current folder the following figures: